fredcw/theme-config/README.md

 Path of the folder containing the theme directory.
 This would normally be `~/.themes` but may also be `~/.local/share/themes` , `/usr/share/themes` or something else.
 Create if neccessary.
 If not supplied, use the current parent directory of the parent directory of the directory containing the config script.

+If the theme name or path is different from its current location, the script should not copy the theme's `config` directory to the new location as this will be done by the program calling the script if wanted.

 Any unrecognised arguments should be ignored.

 Any missing config arguments listed in `options_config.json` should not prevent the script from completing and a default value used instead.